General

 Similar Species

-Brewer's Blackbird: Male Rusty Blackbird lacks purple iridescence.
-Grackles are larger with much longer tails.
-Cowbirds are smaller with conical bills.
+Brewer's Blackbird: Male Rusty Blackbird lacks purple iridescence and grackles are larger with much longer tails.